Milstein/getting-started-with-docker-for-the-nodejs-dev/post.md

 #### Docker Push: Pushing our container image so other people can use it

-Okay, now let's share our "great" Ubuntu image with node and node-express installed so other people can also use it.
+Okay, now let's share our "great" Ubuntu image with node, npm, and express-generator installed so other people can also use it.
 Exit our running Node application and the container:

 ```bash,linenums=true
 # Ctrl+C to stop our node app